 I saw her twice during my lifetime (and hers) live!
 Once at the old Metropole in Manhattan's jazz district, and at the CBS television studios in New York, one Sunday afternoon, during a live broadcast... in black and white before they began to use tape.

 Billie Holiday was an amazing actress, in every sense of the word.
-Though she became a legendary jazz and pop singer, did to music and lyrics what no one billie131had done before or since, and influenced generations of musicians, you had to "see" her perform to realize that she embodied that essence of theatre — the actor-audience heartbeat.
+Though she became a legendary jazz and pop singer, did to music and lyrics what no one had done before or since, and influenced generations of musicians, you had to "see" her perform to realize that she embodied that essence of theatre — the actor-audience heartbeat.
 When she sang, she listened to the lyric, believed in what she was saying (singing), and with her voice, face and body... gave out that belief.
 Those around her, including the other musicians took it in, shared it, and were moved.
 Pure theatre, pure art.

 When I saw her, her famed physical beauty was shadowed and blurred.
 Her voice had acquired a rasp that muffled the clarity she once had and limited her range.
 But her musicianship was intact and her acting heart was open and beating.
 She stirred people including those who knew almost nothing about her and her living legend.